rxseger/rx_tools/README.md

 ## Device support

-Currently primilarly tested with an RTL-SDR dongle, but supporting other devices supported by SoapySDR is the goal.
+Currently tested with an RTL-SDR dongle, a HackRF One, and bladeRF x40, primarily using `rx_fm`, but supporting all devices supported by SoapySDR is the goal.
 Experimental, use at your own risk, but bug reports and patches are welcome.